Note: To use this feature, you must be logged-in to a Pro Basic account. To learn how to upgrade, visit this link: How to upgrade to a Pro account

 Create the marker

-- Create the marker at the location you want the traveler to start from.
+- Create the marker at the location you want the traveller to start from.

 To learn how; see: Create a marker - (Marker Tool).